learning-zone/java-basics/java-multiple-choice-questions-answers.md

 ```
 D. The code does not compile

-Explanation: Exception in thread "main" java.lang.Error: Unresolved compilation problem:
-	The local variable chair may not have been initialized
+Explanation: The local variable chair may not have been initialized

-	at Test.main(Test.java:7)
 ```
 #### Q. Which is correct about an instance variable of type String?
 A. It defaults to an empty string.